Take the chapter quiz before and after you read this chapter.

 Most TB infection occurs during childhood.

 - It is estimated that 10 million new cases of tuberculosis occur worldwide each year with 3 million deaths due to TB.
 About 40 South Africans die of TB each day.
-With the AIDS epidemic this figure is rising rapidly.
+With the HIV epidemic this figure is rising rapidly.

 8-6 In which communities is tuberculosis common?

 In poor, disadvantaged communities where overcrowding, undernutrition and HIV infection are common.
 Tuberculosis is a disease of poverty.
 Tuberculosis may be spread in any overcrowded spaces such as homes, schools, churches, buses, clinics and trains.
 TB infection is usually caught from a family member, friend or neighbour.
+Healthcare workers may become infected by TB bacilli at their place of work.

 Tuberculosis is usually seen in poor communities.